skr571999/notes/docs/nodejs/saving_data_to_db_using_mongoose.md

+---
-# Saving Data to DB using Mongoose
+title: Saving Data to DB using Mongoose
+---

 - What is ORM
   - ORM is a technique for converting data between incompatible type systems using object-oriented programming languages.